Kinds of types in Scala

 seqs.map(_.size).sum

 which looks dangerously similar to type constructor syntax.
-As a matter of the fact, we can distinguish these 2 different usages merely by the context in which they appear: if F[_]
+As a matter of fact, we can distinguish these two different usages merely by the context in which they appear: if F[_] appears in the definition of a type parameter it is a type constructor; if it is used as the type of a variable or parameter it is an existential type.

-There are few things that would be difficult to implement without existential types (fixed-point types in recursion schemes, I guess?), but in our everyday life, we don’t use them that often.
-During his work on Dotty, Odersky found out that some of their applications are among the things that were making the language unsound, which is why forSome
+There are a few things that would be difficult to implement without existential types (fixed-point types in recursion schemes, I guess?), but in our everyday life, we don’t use them that often.
+During his work on Dotty, Odersky found out that some of their applications were among the things making the language unsound, which is why forSome notation is removed from Dotty.

-In case of a type system, it means that if our type system decides that some expression has a type T, then if you run it, the returned value will also be of type T.
+In the case of a type system, it means that if our type system decides that some expression has a type T, then if you run it, the returned value will also be of type T.

-, which breaks most type systems that allows it and everybody is aware of that) there is a lot of cases when language can be broken and forced to return value of an invalid type.
+It might be surprising for some, but (besides null, which breaks most type systems that allow it and everybody is aware of that) there are a lot of cases when a language can be broken and forced to return a value of an invalid type.

 F-bound types